Health Benefits

 We might think that Miracle fruit and Quince are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Miracle fruit and Quince Facts such as their taste, shape, color, and size are also distinct.
 The difference between Miracle fruit and Quince is explained here.

-The amount of calories in 100 gm of fresh Miracle fruit and Quince with peel is Not Available and 57.00 kcal and the amount of calories without peel is Not Available and Not Available respectively.
-Thus, Miracle fruit and Quince belong to and category.These fruits might or might not differ with respect to their scientific classification.
+The amount of calories in 100 gm of fresh Miracle fruit and Quince with peel is - and 57.00 kcal and the amount of calories without peel is 35.00 kcal and 57.00 kcal respectively.
+Thus, Miracle fruit and Quince belong to Low Calorie Fruits and Low Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
 The order of Miracle fruit and Quince is Ericales and Rosales respectively.
 Miracle fruit belongs to Sapotaceae family and Quince belongs to Rosaceae family.
 Miracle fruit belongs to Synsepalum genus of S. dulcificum species and Quince belongs to Cydonia genus of C. oblonga species.
 Beings plants, both fruits belong to Plantae Kingdom.